 I was a lonely kid all throughout middle school and high school, and I still struggle with it at times.
 However, I adapted and am proud to say that I am much stronger than I used to be.

 I’m sure it was not fun to be around me.
 I was never the life of the party, and I just didn’t find things funny that other kids my age did.
-I was the outsider looking in and it was very hard at times.
+I was the outsider looking in, and I didn’t know how to be okay with it.
 I am not the type of person who can be around people all the time.
 At a young age, I started asserting my independence and it has been that way ever since.
 Being alone was a habit and I even pushed people away at times.

 Some may call it a gift, or a curse depending on your view, but I feel things deeply.
 Maybe it’s a side effect of being an artist.
 When things were not going well, it seemed to weigh heavier on me than others.
-Senior year of high school seemed to be going down the same path for me.
+My senior year of high school I seemed to go down another heavy path.

 After my wreck, like I said before, it took me a long time to forgive myself.
 But it was what woke me up eventually.
 If God kept me from jumping seven years ago, and safe from the wreck in 2015, then there is a reason.